-Seattle, Washington (October 2nd, 2018) – The Cantillon Club will be hosting another anticipated exclusive event for business owners from around the Seattle, Washington area on October 24th, 2018.
-The event is open to qualified business owners who purchase tickets in advance.
-A limited number of tickets are available.
+Seattle, Washington (October 2nd, 2018) – The Cantillon Club will be hosting an exclusive event for business owners from around Seattle, Washington on October 24th, 2018.
+The event is open to qualified business owners.
+A limited number of tickets for purchase are available.

 This quarter, Cantillon’s CEO & Business Owner Networking Event will focus on Business Exit Planning.
-It will be an exciting evening affair including local award-winning wine, small batch draft beer and delicious catered food.
-The Event is an opportunity for business owners from different industries who share common challenges, to purposefully connect with each other and learn from an experienced and knowledgeable panel of experts on particularly relevant topics.
+It will be an exciting evening affair.
+Guests can look forward to the local award-winning wine, treated to draft beer and delicious catered food.
+Above all, the event is an opportunity for business owners from different industries who share common challenges.
+Business owners can connect with each other by networking.
+What’s more, each will learn from a knowledgeable panel of experts on relevant topics.

 Executives from the Seattle-based Transition360 headquarters including Tod Fiscus and Dan Stone, principals at Transition360, have been honored with the privilege of being guest speakers and expert panelists.
-“This will create an opportunity for business owners to both gain real-world experience regarding the eventual succession or sale of their businesses, and learn more about the exit-strategy planning, preparation, and sale process,” said Dan Stone.
+“It seems likely that this will create an opportunity for business owners to gain real-world experience due to the eventual succession or sale of their businesses.
+Participants will learn more about the exit-strategy planning, preparation, and sale process,” said Dan Stone.

 Allocating time to design a plan is a challenge for most owners until an unsolicited offer or health issue comes up.
-Strategic business transition planning has proven to be a critical part of successfully maximizing verifiable value.
-With proactive attention put on seeing through the eyes of a buyer, the process can transform a business by reducing risk and, creating a financeable, attractive, acquisition target.
+Furthermore, strategic business transition planning has proven to be a critical part of successfully maximizing verifiable value.
+With proactive attention put on seeing through the eyes of a buyer, the process can transform a business by reducing risk while creating an attractive acquisition target.

-The Cantillon Club Event Experience facilitates engaging and relevant, face-to-face interactions and discussions that focus on the 5% of issues business owners can’t talk to most people about.
+The Cantillon Club Event facilitates engaging and relevant business matters.
+The opportunity to have face-to-face interactions and discussions focus on the 5% of issues business owners can’t talk to most people about.

-Doors will open at 5pm for one-on-one networking opportunities and “Happy Hour” with the panelists, guests and business owners.
-A Q&A by moderator Craig Engelbrecht (General Manager, LONG Building Technologies), with panelists Arti O’Brien (Owner/President, Advanced Government Services, Inc.), Gladys Gillis (CEO, Starline Luxury Coaches), and Jason Totedo (Chartered Financial Advisor, AGP Wealth Advisors), and Transition360 principals Tod Fiscus and Dan Stone.
+Doors will open at 5pm for one-on-one networking opportunities.
+“Happy Hour” with the panelists, guests and business owners begin shortly thereafter.
+A Q&A is presented by moderator Craig Engelbrecht (General Manager, LONG Building Technologies).
+Panelists include Arti O’Brien (Owner/President, Advanced Government Services, Inc.), Gladys Gillis (CEO, Starline Luxury Coaches), Jason Totedo (Chartered Financial Advisor, AGP Wealth Advisors), and Transition360 principals Tod Fiscus and Dan Stone.
 The Panel Conversation will conclude with more food, beer, wine, networking and an opportunity to meet the panelists.